Are Gifts, Prize Winnings and Non-Cash Bonuses Taxable?

 Can You Be Taxed on Non-Monetary Prizes?

 Winnings don’t only include cash prizes.
 They also include the monetary value of items received in raffles and giveaways.
-This could become a large tax burden if you win an expensive item, such as a vehicle or a vacation, in a game show, for instance, and then have to pay tax on the item.
+This could become a large tax burden if you win an expensive item, such as a vehicle or a vacation, and then have to pay tax on the item.

-The tax law even goes for items received from employers, including gift cards, as part of company contests or performance incentives, according to the IRS.
+The tax law even goes for gift cards and other items received from employers as part of company contests or performance incentives, according to the IRS.

 Are Gifts Taxable?

 If someone gives you a gift that is not tied to a contest or giveaway, you are not liable for the taxes.
-According to the IRS, the donor typically pays taxes on gifts, and exclusions apply up to $15,000 per person.
+According to the IRS, the donor typically pays taxes on gifts, and annual exclusions apply up to $16,000 per person for tax-year 2022.
 So, if a person gifts each of their four children $10,000, no one would have to pay taxes on that $40,000 changing hands.

 At Least You’re Not an Oscar Nominee